A Simple Guide to Wines of Umbria

 Umbria Wine Varieties by acreage

-A breakdown of the vineyard acres of Umbria from 2010.
-By understanding the major plantings in the region, you can get a better idea of the possible grapes used in Umbrian wine blends, including wines labeled Umbria IGT which can include any of the allowed wine grapes of the region.
+By understanding the major plantings in the region, you can get a better idea of the possible grapes used in Umbrian wine blends, including wines with the Umbria IGT label, which can include any of the allowable wine grapes of the region.

 Last Word

-Now that you know what to look for…all you need to do is
+Now that you know what to look for, all you need to do is try more Italian wine!

 Sources